-Our partnership agreement permits us to issue additional classes or series of equity interests at any time and from time to time for consideration on such terms and conditions established by our board of directors without the approval of any of our unitholders.
-As of June 1, 2015, no classes of limited partnership interests were outstanding other than the Common Units and subordinated units.
+Our partnership agreement permits us to issue additional classes or series of equity interests at any time and from time to time for consideration on such terms and conditions established by our board of directors without the approval of any of our unitholders, other than the limited approval rights of the holders of the Series A Preference Units.
+Unless we receive the affirmative vote or consent of the holders of at least two-thirds of the outstanding Series A Preference Units, voting as a class together with holders of any other Parity Securities (as defined in the partnership agreement) (if applicable), we may not (i) issue any Parity Securities if the cumulative distributions on Series A Preference Units are in arrears or (ii) create or issue any Senior Securities (as defined in the partnership agreement).
+As of September 29, 2017, no classes of limited partnership interests were outstanding other than the Common Units and Series A Preference Units.
 Should we offer other classes of units under this prospectus, a prospectus supplement relating to the particular class or series of units offered will include the designations, preferences, rights, powers and duties of those units which shall be fixed by the board of directors, including, among other things, the following:

-- the right to share in partnership distributions; - the rights upon our dissolution and liquidation; - whether, and the terms and conditions upon which, we may or shall be required to redeem the Other Units (including sinking fund provisions); - whether the Other Units are issued with the privilege of conversion or exchange and, if so, the terms and conditions of such conversion or exchange; - the terms and conditions upon which Other Units will be issued, evidenced by certificates and assigned or transferred; - the method for determining the Percentage Interest (as defined in our partnership agreement) as to such Other Units; and - the right, if any, of each Other Unit to vote on partnership matters, including matters relating to the relative rights, preferences and privileges of such Other Units.
+- the right to share in partnership distributions; - the rights upon our dissolution and liquidation; - whether, and the terms and conditions upon which, we may or shall be required to redeem the Other Units (including sinking fund provisions); - whether the Other Units are issued with the privilege of conversion or exchange and, if so, the terms and conditions of such conversion or exchange; - $\hat{a} \in \emptyset$ the terms and conditions upon which Other Units will be issued, evidenced by certificates and assigned or transferred; - the method for determining the Percentage Interest (as defined in our partnership agreement) as to such Other Units; and - the right, if any, of each Other Unit to vote on partnership matters, including matters relating to the relative rights, preferences and privileges of such Other Units.